 Guest post by Matt Smith, historian at Australian War Graves Photographic Archive

 For the majority of young Australian men who joined the Australian Imperial Force [AIF] during the First World War, it was their first time separated from family, a familiar world and most certainly, in battle.
 Many of these men would have experienced an element of compulsory military training in the Citizens Military Forces or Cadets, but almost never in wartime.
 Most were single men, lived with their families and knew little about the world around them, beyond a brief British-centric colonial education.
-This ANZAC Day, the 25th April 2015, in the Centenary year of the Gallipoli Campaign, we will pay closer attention and homage to their service and sacrifice.

 The experience of service during the First World War gave young men the opportunity for adventure, escape from the boredom of everyday life, a chance to visit the ‘Mother’ country and a chance to possibly cement a future through reputations earned.
 Men departed in the tens of thousands, fearful of missing the ‘big show’ and eager to prove their worth.
 They ultimately accepted death, as long as it was quick and painless.